cym13/bookmark/README.rst

     alias fbm="bm -f .path_bm"

+As bm automatically expands relative paths it is well suited to this usage.

-These are only some examples of utilisation, I hope you'll find yours!
+These are only some personal examples, I hope you'll find yours!

 Dependencies